Skip to content

 pip install opentelemetry-exporter-otlp-proto-http

-Step 2: Instrument your code
+Step 2: Create your instrumented application

 # Fibonacci by Iteration